toumorokoshi/greyhawk-language/docs/compiling.rst

 Compiling
 =========

-The 'murasaki build' command build files.
+The 'greyhawk build' command build files.
 There are some options associated with it:

 target
 ------